 - Make sure the bolt is forward.

-- Press the rear takedown pin out until it is stopped by the detent.
+- Press the rear takedown pin out until it’s stopped by the detent.

-- Tilt the rear portion of the upper receiver, separating the two halves.
+- Tilt the rear portion of the upper receiver upward, separating it from the lower receiver.

 - Pull back approximately three inches on the charging handle (but leave it in the upper receiver).

-- Pull the bolt carrier group straight out the back of the upper receiver.
+- Pull the bolt carrier group (BCG) straight out the back of the upper receiver.